C4ptainCrunch/thesis/source/index.rst

 2011 for :math:`n = 6, m=6` by :cite:`kalah66`.

 :cite:`romein2003solving` claim to have solved
-Awalé by almost brute-force retrograde analysis.
+Awale by almost brute-force retrograde analysis.
 They have also published a database of XXX.
 Their claim has since been challenged by Víktor Bautista i Roca in a paper published in XXX.
 Bautista i Roca claims that several end states in the database are incorrect and that the proof is thus invalid.
 As both the database made by Romein and the paper by Bautista i Roca are not anymore available publicly, we cannot know who is right.

+.. todo:: cite vandergoot2001 "Awari retrograde analysis" and "Games solved: Now and in the future"

-The above-mentioned results for Kalah and Awalé both use an almost brute-force method to solve the game and use a database of all possible states.
+The above-mentioned results for Kalah and Awale both use an almost brute-force method to solve the game and use a database of all possible states.
 The database used by :cite:`romein2003solving` has 204 billion entries and weighs 178GiB.
 Such a huge database is of course not practical and  we thus think  there is still room for